Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Multi-component stationary states:

 \subsection{Anti-ferromagnetic state}

-For the $^{23}Na$-condensate which has an anti-ferromagnetic type of spin-spin interaction ($c_1>0$), we set the same trapping frequencies corresponding to 1-D confinement as mentioned earlier for the ferromagnetic type condensate.
+For the $^{23}Na$-condensate, we set the same trapping frequencies corresponding to 1-D confinement as mentioned earlier for the ferromagnetic type condensate.
 The oscillator length in elongated direction $l_x=2.97 \micro m$ and in the transverse direction $l_{yz}=0.59 \micro m$.
 Note that, although we consider the same trapping geometry, the oscillator length scale for $^{23}Na$ and $^{87}Rb$ condensates are different due to the different masses of the species.
-The non-dimensional spin-independent and spin-spin interaction parameters are $\lambda_0=46.16\times 10^{-3}$ and $\lambda_1=7.43\times 10^{-4}$ corresponding to the values given in \cite{KAWAGUCHI2012253}.
-For a range of linear and quadratic Zeeman terms, the anti-ferromagnetic (AF) state is found to be favorable to be the ground state.
-For the purpose of numerical study, we focus on the case these terms are fixed at $p'=0.2$ and $q'=-0.5$.
+The spin-independent and spin-spin interaction parameters are $\lambda_0=46.16\times 10^{-3}$ and $\lambda_1=7.43\times 10^{-4}$ corresponding to the values given in \cite{KAWAGUCHI2012253}.
+The positive spin-spin interaction coefficient signifies the anti-ferromagnetic type of spin interaction for $^{23}Na$ condensate.
+For a range of linear and quadratic Zeeman terms, the anti-ferromagnetic (AF) state is found to be favorable as the ground state but for the purpose of numerical study, we will focus on the case where $p'=0.2$ and $q'=-0.5$.

 As long as the $u_1$ and $u_{-1}$ sub-components are non-zero, the T-F approximation gives an estimation of the total as well as sub-component number densities (see Table 1),